 Parents have the right to withdraw their child from SRE education if they wish to do so and are requested to consult with the headteacher, Mrs Elliott, before they withdraw their child.

 Process for RSHE Policy Development

 Staff training was carried out to agree content suitable to our children’s needs.
 As part of implementing the RSE curriculum, children, parents, staff and governors were consulted to ensure a general consensus on our approaches to policy and the curriculum content.
 Mackie Hill Junior and Infant School started their consultation process on 23rd September 2020; the consultation closed on 21st October 2020.

-As part of this, parents, staff and governors, will be asked to read through the following two documents and make comments on them.
-The two documents that you are asked to read as part of the consultation will be:
+As part of this, parents, staff and governors, were asked to read through the following two documents and make comments on them:

 If you wish to carry out further reading around RSE, the following documents may be of use to you: